manastalukdar/manastalukdar.github.io/website/pages/about/pc-content/judging-roles.md

-- Accepted as a Judge for the 2024 [Globee Awards](https://globeeawards.com).
+- Accepted as a judge for the 2024 [Globee Awards](https://globeeawards.com).
+- Accepted as a judge for the 2024 [American Business Awards](https://stevieawards.com/ABA) (part of the Stevie Awards).